dparedesh/electron-charge-misid/README.md

 This macro also requires input the variables that will be saved in the final sample.
 The macro will output the *sample* saved in  a .root file containing all the variables requested after applying the selection described above.

-## Estimate the charge misidentification rates
+## Estimation of the charge misidentification rates

 The misidentification rates of the electron charge are estimated using the likelihood method.